rbojja-godaddy/Document_Generation_AI_Tool/README.md

 - Generates a full data engineering documentation for repo source files.
 - Extracts input tables, output table schemas, data lineage, dependencies, and error handling.
-- Generates Data Flow Diagram in Graphviz DOT format and embeds as PNG in Confluence.
 - Fully automated Confluence page creation or update.
 - Uses only repo content; does not invent functionality.